 - No ability for users to post internal comments via Slack

-It’s 2023 and there are plenty of spiffy ways to connect Slack to Zendesk - although none are perfect.
+Its 2023 and Slack is everywhere and one of the best ways of improving the productivity of your customer service teams.
 If you are providing support and engagement on Slack - it’s important to be able to convert and link customer discussions into Tickets and bring Ticket and issue updates back into Slack.
 It’s one of the important best practices we recommend for customer engagement on Slack and Teams.
 Connectors from ClearFeed, Halp or Zendesk can help you do just that.